alipha/csharp-argon2/README.md

 ## Installation

 The easiest way would be to search for [Liphsoft.Crypto.Argon2](https://www.nuget.org/packages/Liphsoft.Crypto.Argon2) in the Nuget Package Manager and install it through Nuget.
+You should explicitly specify in your solution using the configuration manager whether to build your solution for x86 or x64 and *not* use the default "Any CPU".
+You may get an error at runtime if the incorrect DLL is used because you specified your platform as "Any CPU".

 ### Building from source